Preeminent Engineering Education

 Scholastic Standing Committee

-Notes and Special Committees
+Notes and Policies

 • ENGR Class Size Policy: As part of the GEO contract Article XVII Class Size, “Each department employing GSIs will establish a class size policy for classes to which GSIs are assigned.”
 The ADUE policy for ENGR courses can be found at this link.
 Additional information on UM GSI and GSSA employment can be found at this link.